epsilon537/boxlambda/docs/software/boxlambda-os/forth/stack-notation.md

 - `: foo (compile-time: "token" -- ) (run-time: -- addr )`

 `Foo` is an Immediate.
-At compile-time it takes a token from the input stream.
+At compile-time, it takes a token from the input stream.
 It does not take anything from or put anything on the data stack.
-At compile-time `foo` writes code which at run-time has the stack effect `( -- addr )`, i.e. the compiled code puts an item on the data stack.
+At compile-time, `foo` writes code which at run-time has the stack effect `( -- addr )`, i.e. the compiled code puts an item on the data stack.

 ## Stack comments: